SkynetLabs/skynet-kernel/README.md

 .then(resp => successCallback(resp))
 .catch(err => errCallback(err))
 ```
+If you are developer that is just looking to build cool webapps, you stop
+reading here and get started by using 'libkernel'.
+Check out the README in the
+libkernel folder for more examples of interesting code.

 ## Developing Kernel Modules

 See the README in the modules folder for an overview of how to develop kernel